inishchith/chaoss-microtasks/microtask-3/readme.md

 #### `uuid` :

-- `uuid` ( uniqure identifier ) attribute is the SHA-1 Hash of the string.
-A string is our case is formed via concatination of the values from a list using `:` ( colon symbol ).
+- `uuid` ( unique identifier ) attribute is the SHA-1 Hash of the string.
+A string is our case is formed via concatenation of the values from a list using `:` ( colon symbol ).

 - for example